shromana98/Data_Professional_Survey/README.md

   3. Python is the most popular programming language among data professionals, followed by R.

-  4. Phd degree holders earn higher salaries on average than other degrees.
+  4. PhD degree holders earn higher salaries on average than other degrees.

   5. Majority of the people who completed this survey are from United States.

-  6.Average age of the professionals who completed the survey is 30 years approximately.
+  6. Average age of the professionals who completed the survey is 30 years approximately.

   7. Majority of the people are switching their career into data domain i.e: 59.05% of the total people attended the survey switched their career to data domain.

   8. Also while switching their career around 42% find it neither easy nor difficult to switch their career while 25% find it difficult in switching their career to data domain.

+  9. Average salary of female professional is slightly higher than male professionals.